-The blistered study drug will be supplied to the Investigator's site, as bulk.
+The blistered study drug will be supplied to the Investigator's site as bulk blistered inventory.
 The site's pharmacy will repackage the supplies into individual, labelled subject doses and perform Qualified Person certification of the repackaged product.

 6.2.
-Packaging and labeling
+Packaging and labelling of IMPs

-The labelling of the study drug will be in compliance with Good Manufacturing Practice specifications, as described in The Rules Governing Medicinal Products in the European Union, Volume 4, Annex 13, Investigational Medicinal Products, and any other or local applicable regulations.
+The labelling of the study drugs will be in compliance with Good Manufacturing Practice (GMP) specifications, as described in The Rules Governing Medicinal Products in the European Union, Volume 4, Annex 13, Investigational Medicinal Products, and any other or local applicable regulations.